SciNim/nimfftw3/README.md

 # Usage

-I advise to read the fftw documentation :

-You can find the documentation here with the complete API and examples : https://clonkk.github.io/nimfftw3/
+Read the documentation here with the complete API and examples : https://clonkk.github.io/nimfftw3/

+If you don't know how to use FFTW, read the official FFTW's documentation : http://www.fftw.org/fftw3_doc/

+# Contributing and evolution

+Any help and contribution is welcomed !

+As much as possible, breaking change in API should be avoided.
+Improving documentation and providing better high-level API are the focus for now.

 # History